 #5.
 Beware of all chicken and side dishes

-It might seem like a safe option to order off Domino’s chicken section, but all of the options on this part of the menu are breaded or smothered in some kind of sauce.
+It might seem like a safe option to order from Domino’s chicken section, but all of the options on this part of the menu are breaded or smothered in some kind of sauce.
+Unless you can order grilled or baked plain wings without basting, marinade, sauce, or breading, it’s a no.

 You’ll also want to stay away from all side dishes at Domino’s.
 This includes breads, desserts, and drinks (unless it’s bottled water) as well.